jurgis-vilums/classifying-playing-cards-pytorch/README.md

 ## Introduction

-In this project, we develop a CNN-based model to classify playing cards into different categories.
-The model is trained on a dataset consisting of images of playing cards from various decks and suits.
-The goal is to accurately identify the type of playing card depicted in a given image.
+This project develops a CNN-based model to classify playing cards into distinct categories.
+The model is trained on a dataset containing images of playing cards from various suits and decks, aiming to accurately identify the card depicted in a given image.

 ## Dataset Overview

-The dataset used for training and evaluation contains a diverse collection of playing card images.
-It includes images of cards from different decks, suits, and ranks.
-The dataset is preprocessed to ensure consistency in image size and format.
+The dataset consists of a diverse set of images of playing cards, featuring different suits, decks, and ranks.
+Images are preprocessed to ensure uniformity in size and format.

-- Dataset Size: 7794 images
+- Dataset Size: 7,794 images
-- Classes: 53 (One class for each type of playing card)
+- Classes: 53 (representing each card type)
-- Image Size: 224 x 224 pixels (RGB format)
+- Image Dimensions: 224 x 224 pixels in RGB format
-- Train-Validation-Test Split: 7624 images / 265 images / 265 images
+- Train-Validation-Test Split: 7,264 / 265 / 265 images

-For more information about the dataset, refer to [this link](https://www.kaggle.com/datasets/gpiosenka/cards-image-datasetclassification).
+More details about the dataset can be found at [this link](https://www.kaggle.com/datasets/gpiosenka/cards-image-datasetclassification).

 ## Model Architecture

-The model architecture consists of a series of convolutional layers followed by fully connected layers.
-Here's an overview of the model architecture:
+The architecture includes a series of convolutional layers followed by fully connected layers.
+Below is a summary of the structure:

 ### Convolutional Layers:

-- The model begins with two convolutional layers (`conv1` and `conv2`), which extract features from the input images.
+- Two convolutional layers (`conv1` and `conv2`) extract features from the input images.
-- Each convolutional layer is followed by a Rectified Linear Unit (ReLU) activation function (`relu1` and `relu2`) to introduce non-linearity to the model.
+- ReLU activation functions (`relu1` and `relu2`) introduce non-linearity.
-- Max-pooling layers (`pool1` and `pool2`) are applied after each convolutional layer to downsample the feature maps and reduce spatial dimensions.
+- Max-pooling layers (`pool1` and `pool2`) reduce the spatial dimensions and downsample feature maps.

 ### Fully Connected Layers:

-- Following the convolutional layers, the feature maps are flattened and passed through two fully connected layers (`fc1` and `fc2`).
+- After the convolutional layers, the feature maps are flattened and passed through two fully connected layers (`fc1` and `fc2`).
-- The first fully connected layer (`fc1`) has 512 neurons and applies a ReLU activation function (`relu3`).
+- The first fully connected layer (`fc1`) contains 512 neurons with ReLU activation (`relu3`).
-- The final fully connected layer (`fc2`) outputs logits for each class without applying an activation function.
+- The final fully connected layer (`fc2`) outputs logits for each class.

 ### Input and Output:

-- Input images are assumed to have three channels (RGB).
+- The model accepts RGB input images.
-- The output layer has `num_classes` neurons, where `num_classes` represents the number of classes for classification (default: 53).
+- The output layer has `num_classes` neurons, where `num_classes` equals 53 (representing each playing card).

 ### Forward Pass:

-- During the forward pass, input images (`x`) undergo convolutional operations, followed by activation functions and max-pooling.
+- Input images (`x`) undergo convolutional operations, followed by ReLU activation and max-pooling.
-- The resulting feature maps are flattened and passed through fully connected layers to generate class logits.
+- The resulting feature maps are flattened and passed through the fully connected layers, yielding class logits.

-Overall, the `CardClassifierCNN` architecture employs convolutional and fully connected layers to learn hierarchical representations of playing card images and make predictions based on these representations.
+The `CardClassifierCNN` model leverages convolutional and fully connected layers to learn and predict playing card categories.

-For more details, refer to the Model Architecture section in the code.
+For a detailed explanation, refer to the Model Architecture section in the code.

 ## Training Process

-The model is trained using the Adam optimizer with the Cross-Entropy Loss function.
-Training is performed over multiple epochs, with early stopping implemented to prevent overfitting.
-Training progress and performance metrics are monitored using validation data.
+The model is trained using the Adam optimizer and Cross-Entropy Loss function over multiple epochs.
+Early stopping is implemented to avoid overfitting, with performance metrics tracked on validation data.

-For detailed information about the training process, refer to the Training Process section in the code.
+Refer to the Training Process section in the code for more information.

 ## Model Evaluation

-After training, the model is evaluated on a separate test set to assess its performance.
-The evaluation includes metrics such as accuracy, precision, recall, and F1-score.
-Additionally, qualitative assessment is performed by visualizing predictions on sample test images.
+Post-training, the model is evaluated using a separate test set.
+Performance metrics such as accuracy, precision, recall, and F1-score are calculated.
+Additionally, predictions on sample test images are visualized for qualitative analysis.

-For more details, refer to the Model Evaluation section in the code.
+For more details, see the Model Evaluation section in the code.

 ## Usage

-To use the model for inference, follow these steps:
+To run the model for inference, follow these steps:

-1. Install the required dependencies (specified in the Dependencies section).
+1. Install the required dependencies listed in the Dependencies section.
-2. Clone the repository to your local machine.
+2. Clone the repository.
-3. Download the dataset and place it in the appropriate directory.
+3. Download the dataset and place it in the correct directory.
-4. Run the provided scripts or execute the code in your preferred environment.
+4. Run the provided scripts or execute the code in your development environment.

 ## Dependencies

-Ensure you have the following dependencies installed:
+Ensure the following dependencies are installed:

-- Python (version 3.9)
+- Python (v3.9)
-- PyTorch (version 2.1.2)
+- PyTorch (v2.1.2)
 - Matplotlib
-- NumPy (version 1.26.3)
+- NumPy (v1.26.3)
 - scikit-learn

 ## Contributing

-Contributions to this project are welcome.
-Feel free to open issues, submit pull requests, or provide feedback on the existing implementation.
+Contributions are welcome!
+Feel free to open issues, submit pull requests, or provide feedback on the current implementation.

 ## References